 5. When should I register for the Gathering if I need financial assistance?

-If you are applying for financial assistance, do not register for CSMG before receiving written approval of financial assistance and specific registration instructions for DOI participants.
+If you are applying for financial assistance, do not register for CSMG before receiving confirmation of assistance and specific registration instructions.

-Applicants will be notified of the status of financial assistance requests by November 2019.
+Applicants will be notified of the status of financial assistance requests within three weeks of applying.

-Participants will not be reimbursed if they register for the CSMG in advance of receiving written approval of DOI financial assistance.
+Participants will not be reimbursed if they register for the CSMG in advance of receiving approval of financial assistance.

 6. How can CSMG collaborating and sponsoring organizations assist this initiative?

-Identify leader(s) from diverse ethnic, racial and/or disability groups, and encourage them to attend CSMG.
+Identify leader(s) from diverse ethnic, racial, and/or disability groups, and encourage them to attend CSMG and to complete the application form.

-Give a financial or in-kind donation to support CSMG's Diversity Outreach Initiative.
-Collaborating and sponsoring organizations may discuss contribution options by contacting Ivone Guillen (Phone: 202-541-3373).
+Give a financial or in-kind donation to support CSMG's Diversity Outreach Initiative and the scholarship program.
+Collaborating and sponsoring organizations may discuss contribution options by contacting Marthamaria Morales.

-Inform others and invite them to participate in CSMG and support our Diversity Outreach Initiative!
+Invite others to participate in CSMG and support our Diversity Outreach Initiative!

 Donna Grimes (Co-Chair)